Sienci-Labs/Resources/gsender/gs-additional-features.md

 1. Start experimenting with basic math using numbers and variables
 1. Use global variables `global.variable` if you want variables that you can use in other macros (note that these get reset once gSender is closed)
 1. Read up on all the other Math features available like <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math" target="_blank" rel="noopener">absolute value, rounding, and trigonometry</a> (become very useful for more advanced probing cycles for example)
-1. Start to add more logic to your code using ternary expressions to choose between two outcomes (e.g. `%variable = (30 &gt; 20) ?
+1. Start to add more logic to your code using ternary expressions to choose between two outcomes (e.g. `%variable = (30 > 20) ?
 10 : 20` which is checking if 30 is bigger than 20, and if it is it'll make the variable = 10, otherwise it'll make the variable = 20).
 1. Here's an example of a more advanced macro, made by gSenders Lead Developer, which shows off much of the guidance given above.
 This macro was made for our new <a href="https://sienci.com/product/slb/" target="_blank" rel="noopener">SLB control board</a> in order to cycle between its 3 <a href="https://resources.sienci.com/view/slb-manual/#status-lights" target="_blank" rel="noopener">status light states</a>.
    - The macro is only 3 lines.
 First it checks what the current light state is and sets it to 0 if it doesn't have a state.
 Next, it sets the lights to the current state but applies a modulus of 3 since we can only have a state value of 0, 1, or 2 so we'll get an error if the value is 3 or above.
 Lastly, it adds +1 to the state so that if the macro is run again it'll put the lights into a new state.
    - `%nextLight = global.lightState || 0`